 That was the record ‘Celebration’ on World Circuit records.
 I mean I’ve done a lot of records, maybe 350 recordings in my career and I’m telling you there’s only really a handful that, personally for me, where I felt like there was a real spirit in the room, and that was one of them.
 I’m telling you, that record, talk about the spirit in the room.
 The essence of that, in that recording, and the music that Bheki wrote, it was just special, real special man, just the tunes, I mean I really felt a personal kinship with it, I just felt a vibe.
 I just wanted to support the music and do the right thing man.
 I wanted to give everything, the best that I could give and I’m proud of that recording.
 That’s why I feel like that’s one of my best recordings I’ve ever participated on.
 And just to the spirit and that music.

 So Bheki holds a special place.
 I was heartbroken when I found out he passed away.
-That was a shock, because I remember when Russell came to L.A. and only maybe two years before he passed away.
+That was a shock because I remember when Russell came to L.A. and only maybe two years before he passed away.
 That was deep, Russell passed and then Bheki passed.
 I said damn, it was heart-breaking because people really needed to hear this brother and just when he was about to burst out worldwide, especially in The States, to get that kind of recognition, because we did ‘Timelessness’ and Joe Henderson heard him, Joe was knocked out.
-That’s how Joe pulled him in to playing with him.
-Like I said, he was just about to blossom, and then they pass.
+That’s how Joe pulled him into playing with him.
+As I said, he was just about to blossom, and then they pass.
 That was hard.
-It’s heart breaking.”
+It’s heartbreaking.”

 Matsuli Music Discography: